Trailer created by Bryan O'Hara and Keith Tatarczuk

 When things need to get done, you sometimes can't expect others to do them, or do them well.
 Again, our problems with sound effects and QA feedback had us scrambling and thinking that there had to be a better way.
 When I took the initiative and went down to QA myself, I discovered a lot of directly applicable problems that had never before been discovered.
 When the sound effects wouldn't come in, our Lead Designer spent hours pouring through a foley library to get the assets we needed, and the rest of us improvised by editing the standard UDK sound assets.

 In the past, I've learned to do the work of two people, learning the skills of Design and Programming.
 From Carnero, I've learned to do the work of a third, discovering the process of QA and what works best.
-On newer projects, I am slowly improving my art skills.

 On big projects, I prefer to specialize in my field of choice - Design - but when push comes to shove, and problems arise in other areas, I know how to fix them myself.